Skip to main content

 string

-The text to analyze against the glossary.
+The text to analyze against the glossaries.

 Optional attributes